jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Configuration.md

 range given.
 The exception being the pad (tablet buttons).
 Examples are shown of how to configure those for different uses in different applications.
-The scripts are intended to provide you with a framework to configure your settings in a text file rather than at at the command line, with similar results to what the wacomcpl gui would have produced.
+The scripts are intended to provide you with a framework to configure your settings in a text file rather than at the command line, with similar results to what the wacomcpl gui would have produced.

 In the example scripts below both "Device name" and ID \# are used.
 Be sure to check for yours using 'xinput list' (without the quotes) in a terminal and use them.
-When you use a xorg.conf the "Device names" will be stylus, eraser, touch, and pad.
-If you are hot plugging your tablet or other devices be sure to use "Device name" as the ID \# can change.
+When you use a xorg.conf the "device names" will be stylus, eraser, touch, and pad.
+If you are hot plugging your tablet or other devices be sure to use "device name" as the ID \# can change.

 ### Bamboo